Pádraig Harrington: PGA Tour

 At the 2012 U.S. Open, Harrington was in contention to win a fourth major championship, when rounds of 74-70-71 on the first three days got him into contention on Sunday.
-After bogeying two of the first six holes, Harrington preceded to play the stretch from hole 7–17 in 5-under-par to find himself two behind the leader.
+After bogeying two of the first six holes, Harrington played the stretch from hole 7–17 in 5-under-par to find himself two behind the leader.
 Needing a birdie at the last to finish ahead of the clubhouse leader Michael Thompson, Harrington took the pin on at the 18th and found a plugged lie in the greenside bunker, which resulted in a bogey finish at 3-over-par.
 Ultimately this did not cost him the championship as he finished two shots behind Webb Simpson on 1-over-par.
 Harrington later stated that he thought he had to birdie the last to get to 1-over-par as the reason for taking such an aggressive line on the 18th.
 He eventually finished in a tie for fourth place, which represented his best showing at a U.S. Open.

 In October 2012 Harrington won the PGA Grand Slam of Golf despite having not won a major championship during the year, having been a late replacement for Open champion Ernie Els.
 Harrington endured difficult 2013 and 2014 seasons finishing outside of the top 60 on the European Tour Race to Dubai in both years and outside of the top 130 on the PGA Tour FedEx Cup in both years.
 During this period his Official World Golf Ranking fell to an 18-year low of 385 as of 1 December 2014.
 In December 2014 he won the Bank BRI Indonesia Open on the Asian Tour for his first official win for 4 years.

 In March 2015, Harrington won his first title on the European or PGA Tours in seven years at the Honda Classic.
 He defeated rookie Daniel Berger on the second extra hole of a sudden-death playoff.
 Harrington had started the 2014–15 season without full playing privileges after finishing 188th in the FedEx Cup.
 Harrington was the second consecutive player ranked 297th in the world to win on the PGA Tour, after James Hahn won the Northern Trust Open the week before.
 The victory qualified Harrington for the Masters having missed out on the event in 2014 for the first time since he made his debut in 2000.
 This also moved him back into the world's top 100.
 In August 2016, Harrington represented Ireland at the 2016 Summer Olympics, finishing in a tie for the 21st place.
 On 23 October 2016, Harrington won the Portugal Masters by one stroke.
 It was his first win on the European Tour since 2008.